rayxuan2000/UCSD_ECE143_project/README.md

 Include a readme file that explains your file structure, how to run your code, and name all third-party modules you are using.

-## File Structure
+## How to run the code
-Our project in based on google colab platform.
+Our project is based on google colab platform.
+Just open ECE143_Project.ipynb as a jupyter notebook file and run each cell.

-* yyy
+## Modules that are used
+* import numpy as np
+import pandas as pd
+import math
+import matplotlib.pyplot as plt import calendar import seaborn as sns import folium from IPython.display import display from geopy.geocoders import Nominatim import time from collections import Counter